Do you use a travel packing list?

 Like most people you probably pack too many things when going on holiday.
 In fact I am also guilty of doing this, so have a look at the following travel packing list guidelines to help you decide what to take.

-The local laundry price is around 30 Baht per kilo but if you are in the tourist areas then you can expect to pay much more.
+The local laundry price is now around 70 baht per kilo but if you are in the tourist areas then you can expect to pay much more.

 The travel packing list is a good place to start, when packing your suitcase.
 You will find it helpful to imagine each stage of the journey.
 Firstly consider what you will wear to get to the airport and on the flight.
 Then work through each day of your Thailand trip and what activities you will do and get out those special items.
 Stack them in a pile in front of you.